ValerieBrave/CourseProject/README.md

 end main
 ```

-I hope i've tested all cases, so generated code should be usable
+I hope i've tested all cases, so generated code should be usable.
-Sorry, all mistakes are written in russian
+Sorry, all mistakes are written in russian.
-I've spent a lot of time working on this project, so if you notice some mistakes in code generation, please contact me, i'll try to fix it
+I've spent a lot of time working on this project, so if you notice some mistakes in code generation, please contact me.
-Thanks for reading=)